nbrown5071/nbrown5071/README.md

 ## Welcome to my GitHub Page 👋
 <br/>
-Here you can find addtional work not featured on my Portfolio Page.
+Here you can find my Portfoli Projects which demostrate my skills and proficiency with business analytic tools like SQL, Tableau, Excel, etc.
+### Please take the time to view the README files.
+They contain relevant information for each project; project descrisption, findings, reviewer comments, etc.
 <br/>
 Some personal quick notes about me: